Newtayo/Portfolio-Setup/README.md

 I would like to thank Microverse Team for this opportunity.
-I also want to acknowledge the support I receiver from my learning partner santoosh.
+I also want to acknowledge the support of my learning heldricks.
+Who were modified this website together.
 My code reviewers have also been fantastic with the feedback they have provided me with.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>